How-To Delete All DynamoDB Items (Without Deleting the Table)

 Right-click on the table you want to empty and click on Truncate

-Confirm truncate by retyping the table name and then click on 'Truncate Table'
+Confirm truncate by retyping the table name and then click on 'Truncate'

-Once the process is complete, hit Execute or CMD/CTRL + R to live data from the table.
+Once the process is complete, perform a scan once again to see that the data has been removed from the table.

 Frequently Asked Questions